fragglet/sdl-sopwith/README.md

-SDL Sopwith is a port of the game "Sopwith", which was originally by BMB CompuScience Canada.
+SDL Sopwith is a port of the game "Sopwith", which was originally by BMB Compuscience Canada.
 The original author David L. Clark has kindly released the sourcecode under the GNU GPL.

 Features: